alexeykuz-sys/LinguaGames-Project-MS2/README.md

 **3. Bugs and Debugging**

-During testing I found that all iOS users encourtered a display glitch where the front-face cards do not show when the user touches a card to flip.
-Instead it momentarily displays the image then flips to the inverted back face card.
+During testing I found that all iOS users encountered a display glitch where the front-face cards do not show when the user touches a card to flip.
+Instead it momentarily displays the image then flips to the inverted back face card. no such problem was found on Galaxy devices.

 **4. Version Control**